August 2017 Surety Medicine Teleconference:

 FDA APPROVES ANTHRAX VACCINE FOR POST-EXPOSURE PROPHYLAXIS

-The US Food and Drug Administration (FDA) November 23, 2015 approved the current Anthrax Vaccine Adsorbed for use in combination with antibiotic therapy after a confirmed or suspected exposure to Bacillus anthracis, the causative agent for anthrax.
+The US Food and Drug Administration (FDA) has approved the current Anthrax Vaccine Adsorbed for use in combination with antibiotic therapy after a confirmed or suspected exposure to Bacillus anthracis, the causative agent for anthrax.
 The vaccine had been approved in 1970 for pre-exposure protection of those who might be exposed to the organism, but this recent approval for use in post-exposure prophylaxis (PEP) approves the use of the vaccine in combination with selected antibiotics to significantly improve the chances of survival in patients exposed to inhaled anthrax, without the previously required use of an investigational new drug (IND) protocol.

 Additional information is available from the FDA at:

-NERVE AGENT ANTIDOTE SHELF LIFE EXTENSION PROGRAM
+NERVE AGENT ANTIDOTE SHELF LIFE EXTENSION PROGRAM: Many expiration date extensions for autoinjector medications expire in 2017!

 Information on this page also includes the latest updates (4/15/2016) on shelf life